All results are displayed in the results tab in the table.

 Additionally, you can filter to only tests that have a given tag.

-Finally, you can filter to only the tests there the system had an error when producing the output.
+Finally, you can filter to only the tests there the model had an error when producing the output (e.g., if you were looking for cases where the model exceeded its token limit).

 By default, the Vals system will compute a confidence for every test - either “High” or “Low”.
 If the confidence is “High”, this means our system has flagged that it is very likely we’ve graded this output correctly.
 If the confidence is “Low”, then it means there is greater uncertainty or ambiguity in either the grading or in the criteria.